connorwmackay/BlockGame/README.md

 # BlockGame
 This is my attempt at making a Minecraft clone using OpenGL and C++.
 My previous project RemEngine featured infinitely generated  terrain, however it used noise incorrectly and used instancing instead of meshing.
 This engine uses meshing, where all the visible faces of blocks in a chunk are combined into one mesh and then that mesh is drawn.
 Additionally, I plan on expanding the world generation beyond just being a infinite 1 chunk high grassland.

 As this is still in active development, expect the performance to be sub-optimal, I still have a lot of performance improvements to make.
+(Loading chunks is much faster in release build mode since vectors have really bad debug build performance.)

 ![Screenshot of the game running on Windows](screenshot.png)